cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/vmc/index.html.md

 ### Tunnel ###

-The tunnel plugin, working in a similar way to console, allows access to a live data service running in the production environment.
+The tunnel plugin, working in a similar way to console, allowing access to a live data service running in the production environment.
 For more information on how to use this plug-in, please see [Tunneling to a Service](./service-tunneling.html)